Shopify/hydrogen-v1/docs/framework/forms.md

 ## Hydrogen `<Form>`

 Native HTML forms work without JavaScript.
-JavaScript becomes useful in forms for a few reasons:
+However, Javascript can provide the following improvements:

-1. Improve performance by preventing the whole page from reloading
+- **Performance**: JavaScript prevents the entire page from reloading to display responses from the server.
-2. Improve the user experience with client-side validation and feedback
+2. UX: JavaScript provides client-side validation and feedback {indicate benefit here?}

-Hydrogen provides the `<Form>` component that mimicks the functionality of a native `<form>` element, while providing an enhanced user experience with client-side JavaScript.
-We can rewrite the above code by simply swapping out the native `<form>` element with a `<Form>` component imported from Hydrogen:
+Hydrogen's `<Form>` component mimics the functionality of a native `<form>` element, while providing an enhanced user experience with client-side JavaScript.

+The following example rewrites the [example form element](#html-form) by substituting the native HTML with a `<Form>` component that's imported from Hydrogen:

 {% codeblock file, filename: 'login.server.jsx' %}